mingaldrichgan/CustomSettingsForDevs/README.md

 - App is now **AndroidX**!

-- All changes on the code made by myself in order to get this app running on both Google Pixel 4a and Xiaomi Mi A3.
+- All changes on the code made by myself in order to get this app running on Google Pixel Devices and Xiaomi Mi A3.